muneer78/muneer78.github.io/_posts/2021-09-11-911-social-media-post-templates.md

 ---
-tags: current events
+date: 2021-09-11
-title: "9/11 Social Media Post Templates"
+title: 9/11 Social Media Post Templates
+tags: current-events
 ---

 For the 20th anniversary of 9/11, I offer you the following templates for all of your social media needs.